 Information on the NCIRS website is primarily intended for use by immunisation providers and academics in the field of vaccine preventable diseases and immunisation.
 It may also be of interest to other members of the community seeking information in this area.

-Resources provided on the NCIRS website include fact sheets on vaccine preventable diseases and vaccine safety, Australian vaccination coverage estimates, an MMR decision aid for parents, educational slide presentations and a comprehensive list of publications produced by the Centre.
+The vaccine safety sections of the NCIRS website contain information on NSWISS (a specialist immunisation clinic and advice line), analysis and reporting of adverse events surveillance data in Australia, information on “types of adverse events following immunisation, AusVaxSafety (active surveillance for adverse events following immunisation) and research studies being conducted by NCIRS and the Paediatric Active Enhanced Disease Surveillance (PAEDS) network into vaccine adverse events.
+Other resources include fact sheets on vaccine preventable diseases and vaccine safety, an MMR decision aid for parents and a comprehensive list of publications produced by the Centre.
 The website also provides a description of the research groups within NCIRS.

-Information on the NCIRS website is independently developed, published and updated on a regular basis by staff from the relevant research divisions of NCIRS.
-NCIRS strives to provide resources based on the latest evidence available and resources are updated as new information and vaccines become available.
+Information on the NCIRS website is independently developed, published, managed and updated on a regular basis by staff from the relevant research divisions of NCIRS.
+Content is reviewed and approved by senior technical staff members.

 Core funders have the right of review of NCIRS publications, when applicable; however, NCIRS maintains editorial control over all web content, publications and print materials.